fzingg/hyperloop-showcase/README.md

 # HyperLoop Showcase

-This is a simple Rails application showcasing **HyperReact** (a wrapper for the React.js library for creating user interfaces), Opal, NPM, Webpack, React Bootstrap, **HyperMesh** (gives your **HyperReact** components CRUD access to your server side ActiveRecord models and implements push notifications)  and other associated technologies.
+This is a simple Rails application showcasing **HyperReact** (a wrapper for the React.js library for creating user interfaces), Opal, NPM, Webpack, ReactBootstrap, **HyperMesh** (gives your **HyperReact** components CRUD access to your server side ActiveRecord models and implements push notifications)  and other associated technologies.

 This Showcase application will mix native React and **HyperReact** components, be styled by Bootstrap CSS (using ReactBootstrap), display a video (using a native React component) and use **HyperMesh** to handle data for an Events feed app.